Logical Reasoning

 • 81 official LSATs as questions, timed sections & full-length tests

 Business owner: Although allowing coal mining in our region would create new jobs, we can expect the number of jobs in the region to decrease overall if it is permitted.
-Many local businesses depend on our regionʼs natural beauty, mining would force most of them to close.

 20.

-Which one of the following most accurately describes the role played in the business ownerʼs argument by the claim that many local businesses depend
+Which one of the following most accurately describes the role played in the business owner's argument by the claim that many local businesses depend on the region's natural beauty?

-It is given as direct evidence for a statement that is used to support the
+It is given as direct

 Why this is right